mnengineer/LearningJourney/README.md

 - TOEIC 900

 **『 To be an expert Android Engineer 』**
-- Earn a monthly rate of 1 million yen
 - Keep up-to-date with the latest AI technologies and master their application (including GPTs, Copilot).
 - Acquire skills in related technologies (iOS/Swift, Flutter, Dart, Firebase, TypeScript, React, Docker, etc.).